remidinishanth/scala_learnings/README.md

 Learning scala from Coursera EPFL

+### Imperative languages vs Functional programming
+In imperative languages you get things done by giving the computer a sequence of tasks and then it executes them.
+While executing them, it can change state.
+For instance, you set variable `a` to `5` and then do some stuff and then set it to something else.
+You have control flow structures for doing some action several times.

+In purely functional programming you don't tell the computer what to do as such but rather you tell it what stuff is.
+The factorial of a number is the product of all the numbers from 1 to that number, the sum of a list of numbers is the first number plus the sum of all the other numbers, and so on.
+You express that in the form of functions.

+You also can't set a variable to something and then set it to something else later.
+If you say that a is 5, you can't say it's something else later because you just said it was 5.
+What are you, some kind of liar?

+So in purely functional languages, a function has no side-effects.
+The only thing a function can do is calculate something and return it as a result.
+At first, this seems kind of limiting but it actually has some very nice consequences: if a function is called twice with the same parameters, it's guaranteed to return the same result.
+That's called referential transparency and not only does it allow the compiler to reason about the program's behavior, but it also allows you to easily deduce (and even prove) that a function is correct and then build more complex functions by gluing simple functions together.

+### EPFL notes
 To introduce a definition evaluated only when it is used, we use the keyword `def`:
 * `def` introduces a definition where the right hand side is evaluated on each use